GuelphCodingCommunity/guelphcodingcommunity.github.io/_posts/events/2013-11-27-LeapMotion.md

 ---
 layout: event
-title:Leap Into Motion with Oliver Cook! + Intro to Javascript and the HTML canvas with Alex Pennells!
+title: Leap Into Motion with Oliver Cook! + Intro to Javascript and the HTML canvas with Alex Pennells!
 tags:
 - Leap Motion
 - Alternative Input